isomerpages/moe-ahmadibrahimsec/index.md

   - infopic:
       title: Outdoor Learning Experience (OLE)
       subtitle: Signature Programmes
-      description: Outdoor Learning Experience (OLE) is a holistic, school wide programs lead by the PE department, involving all teachers, introduced since year 2005.
+      description: OLE is one of AISS signature programme as every AI student will experience it over their years in the school.
-      button: Click to learn more
+      button: Learn more
       url: /signature-programmes/outdoor-learning-experience-ole/
       image: /images/ole1-04094.jpg
       alt: Image alt text